jamescooke/flake8-aaa/docs/discovery.rst

 Test discovery and analysis
 ===========================

-When running as a Flake8 plugin, Flake8-AAA filters the Python code passed to it by Flake8.
-It finds code that looks like test code and then checks that code matches the AAA pattern.
-When all checks pass, then no error is raised.
+Flake8-AAA filters the Python code passed to it by Flake8.
+It finds lines that looks like test code and then checks those lines match the AAA pattern.
+When all checks pass no error is raised.

 File filtering
 --------------